Process Simulation

 • Minimizing energy consumption

-• Assisting in tracking emissions to meet regulatory requirements and
+• Assisting in tracking emissions to meet regulatory requirements and maximizing production profitability

 The first process simulation software programs emerged in the 1960s, developed by large chemical companies such as Monsanto in the US and Imperial Chemical Industries in the UK.
 These programs were conceived to solve the heat and material balances necessary for designing complex industrial-scale chemical production processes.
 Many other chemical companies, as well as emerging process licensors, developed similar software.